GetterGit/Ckmeans.1d.dp/README.md

 ## Installation

-Once this is complete, you will be able to install either by
+You can install this by
 ```
-pip install ckmeans_1d_dp
+pip install ckmeans-1d-dp
 ```
 or by
 ```
-conda install ckmeans_1d_dp
+conda install ckmeans-1d-dp
 ```

 ## Usage